xonsh/xonsh/docs/devguide.rst

 Python Hooks
 ------------------------
 Python documentation lives in the ``docs/api`` directory.
-First create a file in this directory that represents the new module called ``mymod.rst``.
+First, create a file in this directory that represents the new module called ``mymod.rst``.
 The ``docs/api`` directory matches the structure of the ``xonsh/`` directory.
 So if your module is in a sub-package, you'll need to go into the sub-package's